courtney-maynard/data440/hw2/hw2_report.md

 ### Parts One and Two Code: Collecting Tweets + Extracting Links from Tweets

-I created one program to both collect the tweets and extract the links from the tweets corresponding to a given keyword.
+I created one program to collect tweets and extract links from them corresponding to a given keyword.

 ```console
 (base) courtneymaynard@Courtneys-MacBook-Pro-2 data440 % python3 collect_uris_tweets.py